 I would personally never follow a keto diet because I consider it too extreme, nor would I try any diet that is similarly extreme… but if you think it is something you could do, give yourself some time first and let your fatty liver heal before going to such extremes.

-A balanced diet is what every expert recommends when it comes to a fatty liver and I personally managed to reverse mine by following a slightly modified Mediterranean Diet.
+A balanced diet is what every expert recommends when it comes to fatty liver reversal and I personally managed to reverse mine by following this slightly modified Mediterranean Diet.

-The article of the healthiest diets that I linked to above actually ranks the Mediterranean Diet as the 2nd healthiest diet in the world, following the DASH diet.
-So again, you know that I am not the only one to claim that.
+The article of the healthiest diets that I linked to above actually ranks the Mediterranean Diet constantly in the top 3 diets in the world (usually at #1).
+So again, it’s not just me claiming that it’s healthy, but plenty of other health experts and nutritionists.

 By eating healthy and balanced meals – with some carbs, some fat, some protein and so on – you give your body everything that it needs to run as it should.

-It is true that carbs should be really kept under control when suffering from a fatty liver because they are turned into fat and are generally considered the main cause for NAFLD, but forcing your already sick body to follow a really extreme diet from the start doesn’t sound like a good idea to me.
+It is true that carbs should be kept to a minimum when suffering from a fatty liver because they are turned into fat and are generally considered the main cause for NAFLD /MASLD, but forcing your already sick body to follow a really extreme diet from the start doesn’t sound like the best idea.

 If you really want to follow the ketogenic diet, prepare your body for it first.
 If you have just been diagnosed with a fatty liver, you will have to greatly reduce your carb intake (and fat intake in my opinion), so just do that first and get used to reducing carbs to a minimum for a few months.